 Over the past five years, Immanuel Lutheran College has embarked on an ambitious building program which has seen in excess of $15 million in capital infrastructure upgrades.
 These new facilities, which benefit all students, include the construction of a new Environmental Centre, a learn to swim pool and new Years’ 1-2 classrooms.
-And in late August, a new Year 3 building, comprising three learning areas and outdoor covered spaces, will be the latest addition to Immanuel's picturesque, 23-hectare campus.
+And in late August, a new Year 3 building, comprising three learning areas and outdoor covered spaces, is the latest building to appear on Immanuel's picturesque, 23-hectare campus.

 “We opened a custom-designed building for Years 1 and 2 students at the end of 2017 worth $3.6 million,” said Principal Colin Minke.